coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

 # must-gather_gather_metrics

 Prometheus MCPServer Claude code POC
-Requires a local claude code client install

-This branch demonstrates using Red Hat internal models.corp API to access Claude.

 This repo demonstrates exporting metrics from an Openshift cluster using `must-gather -- gather_metrics`

 The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
-Claude is then used to query the data via a Prometheus MCP server.
+An Interally hosted Claude model is then used to query the data via a Prometheus MCP server.
 A Perses instance is provided to host dashboards - you can ask claude to create dashboards within the perses instance.

 `oc adm must-gather` can now collect metrics from a given cluster: